 10 Steps of a Medical Malpractice Lawsuit

-Posted by Howard Janet on Nov 12, 2015 in Medical Malpractice
+Posted by Howard Janet on November 12, 2015 in Medical Malpractice Blog Posts

 Though I tend to focus on birth injury medical malpractice cases, the type of injuries and specifics of each case vary widely.
 What stays consistent, however, is the lawsuit process.
 The 10 steps in a medical malpractice lawsuit can take years to complete.

 In your initial consultation with your trusted Boston medical malpractice lawyer, you’ll have a chance to ask questions and provide information about your case.
 We may ask you about the details of the care that caused the injury and why you suspect medical malpractice is involved.
 We’ll also double-check the timing of the case to make sure the statute of limitations has not run out.

 Once we’re ready to move forward, you will be asked to sign a retainer and a contingency fee agreement, which details what the law firm’s fees and expenses will be if your case is won.
 We’ll also ask you to authorize us to obtain your medical records.
 Even with your authorization, it can take up to a year to get the records.

 With the help of our in-house medical team, we look for violations of standards of care and how they relate to your injury.
 We will also identify all potential defendants and consider possible obstacles we may encounter.
 The investigation will uncover whether your case should be pursued in court, and what other options may be available.

 The next step is to line up expert witnesses in the medical field to support your case.
 They are given detailed information and records so they can prepare their expert opinions.